-allocate S of the channels from the cell type distinct group, subject to:

-- i) if any of the allocated group of S channels can be rotated to avoid front lobe interference with its nearest co-channel cell, rotate those channels, and - ii) if i) cannot be accomplished, alternate a group of channels selected from S+X; and g) operating the base stations with the allocated channels.

-- 9. The method of claim 8, wherein each of the base stations comprises directional antennae, and further comprising assigning one of the allocated channels to each of the directional antennae. - 10.
-The method of claim 9, wherein each of the directional antennae receives radio frequencies of the corresponding allocated channel. - 11.
-A method for allocation of channels to base stations within the cells of a tile for reuse within a cellular communi- 25 cations system comprising: - a) indexing the base stations (BS) within a cellular communications system according to a row (i) and a column (i): - b) determining a co-channel interference requirement 30 within the cellular system; - c) determining the number (N) of cell types required within the cellular communications system; - d) sequentially identifying the cell types and setting CurrentCellType to the cell type first in sequence; - e) labeling the cells by cell type according to: - i) if N is even: - ii) step 1: label cells $BS{i,j}$, $BS{i,j+2}$, $BS{i+N,j}$, and $BS{i+N,j+2}$ as CurrentCellType, - iii) step 2: increase i by 1, - change CurrentCellType to the cell type having the ordinal next in sequence, - if the ordinal of CurrentCellType is even set j=j+1, if ordinal is odd set j=j-1, iv) Step 3: repeat from e) ii) step 1 for all cell types of the tile:
+- allocate S of the channels from the cell type distinct group to an outer tier of a cell, subject to: - i) if any of the allocated group of S channels can be rotated to avoid front lobe interference with its nearest co-channel cell, rotate those channels, - ii) if i) cannot be accomplished, alternate a group of channels selected from S+X, and - iii) allocate an unused remaining member of the alternating group from S+X to an inner tier of the cell; and - g) operating each of the base stations according to the allocated channels. - 11.
+The method of claim 10, wherein each of the base 20 stations comprises directional antennae, and further comprising assigning one of the allocated channels to each of the directional antennae. - 12.
+The method of claim 11, wherein each of the directional antennae receives radio frequencies of the corresponding 25 allocated channel. - 13.
+A method for allocation of frequency channels by a cellular network operator to base stations within a tiered cellular communications system, wherein a geographic area serviced by the cellular communications system is divided into a plurality of cells, and each of the cells is associated with one of the base stations, and each of the base stations includes at least one antennae and has at least one assigned frequency channel, the method comprising: - a) indexing the base stations (BS) within a cellular communications system according to a row (i) and a column - b) determining a co-channel interference requirement within the cellular system: - c) determining the number (N) of cell types required within the cellular communications system; - d) sequentially identifying the cell types and setting CurrentCellType to the cell type first in sequence; - e) labeling the cells by cell type according to: - i) if N is even: - ii) step 1: label cells $\mathrm{BS}{i,j}, \mathrm{BS}{i,j+2}, \mathrm{BS}{i+N,j},$ and $\mathrm{BS}{i+N,j+2}$ as CurrentCellType, - iii) step 2: increase i by 1, - change CurrentCellType to the cell type having the 50 ordinal next in sequence, - if the ordinal of CurrentCellType is even set j=j+1, if ordinal is odd set j=j-1, - iv) Step 3: repeat from e) ii) step 1 for all cell types of the tile;